What to do if…

 Short answer

-Stop making changes, and first check whether you’re in a temporary/wrong profile or your Desktop/Documents have been redirected into cloud sync.
-If anything suggests malware/ransomware, disconnect from the internet before you do anything else.
+Stop making changes and first check whether you are in a temporary or wrong profile, or whether Desktop and Documents have been redirected into cloud sync.
+If you see a ransom note, sudden file-name changes, or security warnings, disconnect the device from the internet before doing anything else.

 Do not do these things

-- Don’t start “cleaning up” (moving folders, creating lots of new files, reinstalling apps) until you confirm where your original files are.
+- Don’t start tidying, moving folders, creating lots of new files, reinstalling apps, or resetting the device before checking where the original files may be.

-- Don’t run “PC cleaner/driver fixer/file recovery” tools you just found online — many are scams and can overwrite recoverable data.
+- Don’t run “PC cleaner”, “driver fixer”, or file-recovery tools you found in a panic; some are unsafe and some can overwrite recoverable data.

 - Don’t pay a ransom or follow pop-up “support” phone numbers if you see a ransomware-style message.

-- Don’t keep rebooting repeatedly if you’re hearing unusual disk noises or seeing repeated file errors — pause and protect what’s left.
+- Don’t keep rebooting repeatedly if you hear unusual disk noises or see repeated file errors; pause and protect what is left.

-- Don’t sign out of cloud sync accounts in a panic without first checking whether your files are there (you can accidentally trigger more deletions).
+- Don’t sign out of cloud sync accounts in a panic before checking the web version and recycle bin, because sync changes can spread.

 What to do now